IFRC-Secretariat/IFRC-National-Society-Data/README.md

-# NSD Data Dashboard Project
+# IFRC National Society Data

 Project to pull together and process multiple datasets on IFRC National Societies and countries.